rupl/chrisruppel.com/_posts/travel/2015-11-12-pai-cooking-class.md

   type: wide
 - src: pai-cooking-8.jpg
   alt: Three people smiling for camera.
-  comment: Our group photo of the cooking class, with Mikaela from CA.
+  comment: Our group photo of the cooking class, with Mikaela from CA. Should we be on TV or what?
   type: wide

 summary: Once of the only things we'd planned for Pai was a cooking class.
 We picked a good one including a trip to the market, and had lots of fun making common Thai dishes from scratch.